![]() |

 The area which we know today as Burrillville, Rhode Island, consists of 14 villages spread over 55 square miles.
 The property the Conjuring House is situated on is within the village of Harrisville, which was named after Andrew Harris, who purchased the area in the early 1800's (which was earlier known as Rhodesville).
 Prior to that, the land encompassing Burrillville had originally been considered part of Glocester, which is actually about 6 miles south of Harrisville.

 It had been alleged that back in the 1600's, the land was "not worth surveying for settlement purposes since these outlands are too far from Providence," according to Blackstone Heritage Corridor's historical walking tour pamphlet.
-You see, although Roger Willams established Glocester and other Providence Plantations, that didn't mean he ever stood on this particular property when it was deeded to the Richardson family.

-Regardless of which of the Richardson's were the first to own the property, or to have built on the property, this is still a detailed ancestry and/or genealogical record of the family who lived there for well over 200 years, going all the way down to the last lineage of this family, the Kenyons (through May Sarah Butterworth, when she married Earl Kenyon Sr.)
+Regardless of which of the Richardson's or Arnolds were the first to own the property, or to have built on the property, this is still a detailed ancestry and/or genealogical record of the family who lived there for well over 200 years, going all the way down to the last lineage of this family, the Kenyons (through Sarah Butterworth, when she married Earl Kenyon Sr.)

 Per Pam Kenyon Cardin's own words: